spark-94/BBS/README.md

 	./charmm: CHARMM outputs
 	./openmm: Inputs for OpenMM simulations

-If BBS configurations after each minimization step is necessary edit
+If BBS configurations after each minimization step is necessary, edit

     step3_bbs_assembly.sh

-where, replace
+in which, replace

     step3_bbs_assembly.inp